doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP RECOMPUTE FORMULAS` command <!-- REF _command_.VP_RECOMPUTE_FORMULAS.Summary -->immediately evaluates all formulas in *vpAreaName*<!-- END REF -->.
+The `VP RECOMPUTE FORMULAS` command <!-- #REF _method_.VP_RECOMPUTE_FORMULAS.Summary -->immediately evaluates all formulas in *vpAreaName*<!-- END REF -->.
 By default, 4D automatically computes formulas when they are inserted, imported, or exported. `VP RECOMPUTE FORMULAS` allows you to force the compute at any time (e.g, in case modifications are made to the formulas or if the formulas contain calls to the database).
 The command launches the execution of the [VP FLUSH COMMANDS](#vp-flush-commands) command to execute any stored commands and clear the command buffer, then calculates all formulas in the workbook.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.